A Simple Guide For Parents: Screen Time Management for Kids in India

 Arguing about screen time every day can harm your bond with your child.
 The key is not to abruptly take away gadgets but to create a healthy balance through engaging alternatives and positive routines.

-Here are some mindful parenting tips to manage your child’s screen time:
+Here are some tips on how to reduce screen time for children:

 Set Clear, Realistic Screen Time Rules